chrisdeutsch/phd_colloquium/script.md

 ## 11 Years of Higgs Boson Measurements (Sl.
 4)

+- We have come a long way since the discovery
 - Higgs boson mass is known to per mille level
 - Gauge boson and Yukawa couplings are in excellent agreement with the SM prediction